0xm0t0k0/0xm0t0k0.github.io/_posts/2025-11-01-welcome-to-the-lab.md

 date: 2025-11-01
 ---

-# Welcome, human (probably)
+# 0xm0t0k0

-You’ve entered **0xm0t0k0’s Cryptography & CS Lab**, where I test algorithms, break ciphers, and occasionally write obscure theoretical art papers about the **art** of solving puzzles in any shape or form.
+You’ve entered **my Cryptography & CS Lab**, where I test algorithms, break ciphers, and occasionally write obscure theoretical art papers about the **art** of solving puzzles in any shape or form.

 Future posts will dive into:
 - Fine Arts & Hacking